 Nice hustle... kill machines.

-Cave Johnson's pre-recorded message where advises the homeless test subjects to not waste the sixty dollars they'll be getting later.
+- Cave Johnson's pre-recorded message where advises the homeless test subjects to not waste the sixty dollars they'll be getting later.
 Granted, the message is superficially just as insensitive as any of his others, but there's literally no reason for him to have recorded this besides being, on some level, concerned for his test subjects' well-being.
-It's a subtle touch that goes a long way to make his character more sympathetic.